linovaldivia/cv-classify/README.md

 # CV-classify: image classification using OpenCV (SIFT module)

-This is a fairly simple image classification Python script that I wrote as a project deliverable for my Machine Learning class at the Polytechnic University of Catalonia (UPC), back when I was doing the Master in Innovation and Research in Informatics program in 2015.
+This is a fairly simple image classification Python script that I wrote as a project deliverable for my 2014 Machine Learning class at the Polytechnic University of Catalonia (UPC), back when I was doing the Master in Innovation and Research in Informatics program.
 It performs image classification using the SIFT (Scale-Invariant Feature Transform) module of the popular [OpenCV](https://opencv.org/) Python library.
 SIFT is a feature detection and description algorithm first published by David Lowe in 1999.

 The classifier works by first reading a set of _training images_, from which features are detected and computed using SIFT.
 It then builds models and determines the parameters necessary for classification.
 Later the classifier can be executed to perform classification on a set of input images (also known as _query images_).
 Only images in JPG and PNG formats are accepted.

-Admittedly it's been years since I wrote this code and my understanding of image classification is now a bit fuzzy, but I didn't want to lose it so I decided to put it up.
+DISCLAIMER: It's been years since I wrote this code and my understanding of image classification is now fuzzier than it was even then, but I didn't want to lose it so I decided to put it up.
 If you are an OpenCV/machine learning expert and have some feedback/corrections, please let me know!

 ## Requirements/Dependencies